-- Pre-admission testing nurse will inform you which medications, if any, to take on the morning of surgery. - Leave jewelry, valuables, and large amounts of money at home. - Remove makeup before procedure. - Nail polish is okay to remain on. - No body lotion or deodorant on the day of surgery.
+- Pre-Operative nurse will inform you which medications, if any, to take on the morning of surgery. - Leave jewelry, valuables, and large amounts of money at home. - Remove makeup before procedure. - Remove any nail polish from fingers. - Do not use any body lotion or deodorant on the day of surgery.